-“Nice base pay, I have a lot of other benefits here, including a generous bonus.”
+“Nice base pay, but I have a lot of other benefits here, including a good bonus.”

 “I don’t really care what the opportunity is, this is the best place I’ve ever worked.”

 Think about it.
-I know leaders are busy with operational matters so how much attention do you sustain toward your employees’ needs, their ideas or their development?
-Every time a supervisor engages with their staff is an opportunity to deepen the quality of the company’s relationship with them.
-Employees won’t always move for money but they will generally listen to an offer if you haven’t paid attention.
-They will always listen to an offer if you haven’t treated them with respect.
+Do you leverage every opportunity to strength your relationship with employees?
+How much attention do you focus on your employees’ needs or even listening to their ideas?
+Every time a supervisor engages with their team is an opportunity to deepen the quality of the company’s relationship with them.
+Employees won’t always move for money but they will generally listen to an offer if you haven’t paid them enough attention.
+They will definitely listen to an offer if you haven’t treated them with respect.
 Further, they will actively look for a new job if they feel devalued by you.
-How easily can they be replaced?
+Ignore them at your peril?

 Here are 10 Key Points in the Employee Life Cycle – opportunities during the employee’s career to build your relationship and to involve them in contributing to your positive culture: